LukeSmithxyz/LARBS/README.md

 ### The script itself

 The script is broken up extensively into functions for easier readability and trouble-shooting.
-Most everything should be self-explanitory.
+Most everything should be self-explanatory.

 The main work is done by the `installationloop` function, which iterates through the programs file and determines based on the tag of each program,